schollka/RAISE/README.md

 - Activate the Python 3.10 virtual environment
 - Upgrade `pip` to the latest version
 - Install all required Python packages listed in `venvRequirementsOPS.txt`, including `tflite-runtime` (compatible with Python 3.10 and NumPy < 2.0)

-> ⚠️ Make sure the `RAISEenv` virtual environment was created using Python 3.10.
-If it doesn't exist yet, see the setup instructions or troubleshooting section.

 ---